Offline card payments on site with no signal: Square vs SumUp vs Zettle, limits and risks

 Square and SumUp allow offline card payments with associated risks, while Zettle requires an active connection, making it unsuitable for areas with no signal.

-The article compares SumUp and Dojo for Tap to Pay on iPhone, detailing setup, fees, and job reconciliation with accounting software like Tradify and Xero.
+SumUp and Dojo for Tap to Pay on iPhone, covering setup, fees, and job reconciliation with accounting software like Tradify and Xero.

-The article outlines methods for processing offline card payments using various systems like Square, SumUp, and Zettle, highlighting their limitations and best practices.
+Methods for processing offline card payments using various systems like Square, SumUp, and Zettle, covering their limitations and best practices.

-Tap to Pay enables sole traders and small firms to accept contactless payments via compatible iPhones or Androids without needing additional hardware, streamlining transactions.
+Tap to Pay enables sole traders and small firms to accept contactless payments via compatible iPhones or Androids without needing additional hardware, simplifying transactions.

-This guide provides UK plumbing, electrical, and HVAC firms with a streamlined process for reconciling SumUp payments and managing VAT in Xero.
+UK plumbing, electrical, and HVAC firms with a process for reconciling SumUp payments and managing VAT in Xero.